GeoddHQ/networks/docs/celestia/validator/security.md

 - Prometheus (26660): Restricted to internal networks or trusted IPs for security.
 - gRPC (9090, 9091): Opened for gRPC communication.
 - REST API (1317): Opened for API access.
-- Blocked IPs: Dynamic IP blocking is applied using blacklists like Firehole Level4 and
-- Emerging Threats.

 <!-- ## Set Up Cron to Automatically Update Blocked IPs